 A Red Flag Warning is issued for weather events which may result in extreme fire behavior that will occur within 24 hours.
-A Fire Weather Watch is issued when weather conditions could exist in the next 12-72 hours.
 A Red Flag Warning is the highest alert.
 During these times extreme caution is urged by all residents, because a simple spark can cause a major wildfire.
 A Fire Weather Watch is one level below a warning, but fire danger is still high.
 Learn more from CAL FIRE.

 Patients will only be billed if they are uninsured, or have a deductible and/or a co-pay which is passed on from their insurance company.
 For more information about what is and isn’t covered, please contact your insurance provider.
 For questions regarding ambulance bills, please contact the SVFRA billing staff at 707-996-2821 during normal business hours.